How Important Is the Horse Human Connection?

 My Epiphany About the Horse Human Connection

-I’ve really thought about Warwick’s video a lot and thought about my riding over the years and my work with horses over the years, and I think that’s what went missing as an older rider.
-I think it’s the horse human connection.
+I’ve really thought about Warwick’s video a lot and thought about my riding over the years and my work with horses over the years, and I’ve realized that my relationship with my horses went missing as an older rider.
+The horse human connection was sacrificed due to the demands of work and a misplaced reliance on doing exercises.

 Now I’ve changed what I do, and I’m changing the direction of Saddle Up Again to align with improving the horse-human relationship.?
 I’m still going to be talking about how to ride better when you’re not a youngster anymore, and how to train better when you’re not a youngster anymore.
 But that connection, building that trust, building that confidence is going to be an important part of it.